 In many instances where you might not currently be tracking a particular piece of data, Apple does make app recommendations that work with Health to help you start to do that.

 What devices work with Apple Health?

 As mentioned, Apple Health can pull in data from a range of hardware.
-For starters, it can pull health and fitness data from iPhones, the iPod Touch and, of course, the Apple Watch including the latest Watch Series 7 and the Apple Watch SE.
+For starters, it can pull health and fitness data from iPhones, the iPod Touch, and, of course, all versions of the Apple Watch.

 Here are the main wearable device platforms that will hook up to Apple Health.